ISDriss/AICG-Hello_world/README.md

 > Models were trained in TinyGrad with JIT acceleration and data augmentation (rotation, scale, translation).

+Exploration of the hyperparameters can be found at [**HYPERPARAMETERS**](HYPERPARAMETERS.md)

+## Known Issues
-!!WARNING: CNN model implementation seems broken
+- CNN model implementation is broken (or maybe, the model is badly exported)
+- The probability barplot does not appear on mobile

 ---